v-p-b/ivmi/README.md

 iVMI
 ====

-Interactive Virtual Machine Introspection based on [DRAKVUF](https://drakvuf.com) and [libvmi](https://libvmi.com).
+Interactive Virtual Machine Introspection based on [DRAKVUF](https://drakvuf.com) and [libvmi](http://libvmi.com).
 The aim of this project is to create a language independent wrapper to facilitate VMI-based tool prototyping, scripting and debugging.

 Building
 --------

 * Install [DRAKVUF](https://drakvuf.com).
+  * It's important to have matching iVMI-DRAKVUF-LibVMI versions!
 * Install ZMQ.
 On Ubuntu Trusty it's `apt-get install libzmq3 libzmq3-dev`
 * Install zmqpp (the C++ interface for ZMQ): On Ubuntu Trusty it's `apt-get install libzmqpp3 libzmqpp-dev`
 * Install CMake: On Ubuntu Trusty it's `apt-get install cmake`